ratatoskr-project/ratatoskr-router/README.md

 - noc_heter_high_throughput_with_pe: 3D NoC router with PE, see above.

 For a complete documentation of all architectural details, please contact us directly.
 (This is partly the result of the Master thesis "Technology-Aware On-Chip Router Architecture for High-Performance 3D SoCs" by Behnam Razi Perjikolaei, which cannot be made publicly available.)

+# Contributors

+- Lennart Bamberg, GrAI Matter Labs, Eindhoven, The Netherlands
+- Behnam Razi Perjikolaei, OFFIS, Oldenburg, Germany
+- Jan Moritz Joseph, RWTH Aachen University, Germany